 The brain science program requires compulsory internships.
 This includes an internship during the first half of the doctoral program, and a Doctoral Program On-the job Training session during the second half of the doctoral course.
 The aim is to provide systematic training for brain information architects with real experience at research institutions and in industry.

-We dispatch students during the summer vacation of the first half of the doctoral program to our overseas campus in Malaysia Science University.
+Global Summer School: We dispatch students overseas during the summer vacation of the first half of the doctoral program.
 Students gain experience and acquire discussion skills with an international perspective and in a global environment.

-Students are required to spend six months in industry or at an affiliated research institute, such as the National Institute for Physiological Science or Riken Brain Science Institute.
+Doctoral Program On-the-Job Training: Students are required to spend six months in industry or at an research institute.
 Students are assigned to posts where they can conduct practical training and gain experience for studying research trends, applying and developing research achievements, pursuing marketing surveys, and researching and developing brain-science-related mechanics.
 Students cultivate management skills such as situation analysis and planning abilities.
 Teaching practice is provided at Technical Colleges for students who want to become teachers.